kushagra0805/studio/README.md

 # M A Global Network - Cloud Services Website

 This is a modern, full-stack website built with Next.js, React, TypeScript, and Tailwind CSS.
-It features a complete set of pages for a cloud services provider, including dynamic forms connected to a Firebase backend and an AI-powered chatbot.
+It features a complete set of pages for a cloud services provider, including dynamic forms connected to a Firebase backend.

 ## Prerequisites